harshavardhan-github/harshavardhan-github/README.md

 - 👋 Hi, I’m @harshavardhan-github
-- 👀 I’m interested in ...
-Web Development
+- 👀 I’m interested in...
+Data Analytics
 - 🌱 I’m currently learning ...
-JavaScript Frameworks
+Data Frameworks
-- 💞️ I’m looking to Work as ... full stack web developer
+- 💞️ I’m looking to Work as ...
+Data analyst
 - 📫 How to reach me ...harshavardhanreddyvuske@gmail.com
 <!---
 harshavardhan-github/harshavardhan-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.